kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-02-subs-with-multiple-filters.md

       </details>
     </div>

-3. Now publish an event of type `order.changed.v1` to trigger your function.
+3. Now, publish an event of type `order.changed.v1` to trigger your Function.

     <div tabs name="Publish an event" group="trigger-workload2">
       <details open>